Q-CADE/Q-CADE.github.io/_sources/links/metu.md.txt

 to your registered courses list.
 Then you need to contact your ENG311 section teacher and ask to join the section (the section teacher will need to sign the document)

+## MATH 260

+If your main branch does not include MATH 260, you have to take it.
+There are no equivalent courses.

 ## Equivalence of Physics courses to courses in your Major program